In this guide, I will show you how to set up Redux Toolkit and RTK Query with React and TypeScript the right way.

 Add RTK Query to an Old React Project

-That is why the Redux team decided to create RTK Query which looks similar to React Query but it’s more compatible and easier to use with Redux Toolkit.
+That’s why the Redux team created RTK Query, which is similar to React Query but is more compatible and easier to use with Redux Toolkit.
+By combining the two, you can easily manage your entire application’s state in a streamlined manner.

 Create an API Service